Sometimes, all we need is to say yes.

 Freedive

-Where to get Freediving Course/Certification in Philippines?
+Where to get a Freediving Course/Certification in the Philippines?

-Remember always train with certified freediving instructors.
+Remember, always train with certified freediving instructors.

 Luzon:

-• ManuMano Freedive Training Center – ManuMano Freedive Training Center is the first Filipino Operated AIDA Freediving Center offering Freediving Courses in Metro Manila or Batangas, Philippines.
+• ManuMano Freedive Training Center – ManuMano Freedive Training Center is the first Filipino-operated AIDA Freediving Center offering Freediving Courses in Metro Manila or Batangas, Philippines.
 They offer AIDA courses and certification.

 • Freediving Dimension – Freediving Dimension is your freediving center in El Nido.
 They offer freediving courses and training from beginner to advanced.
-For more details check their website.
+For more details, check their website.

 • Azul Freediving – Azul Freediving is a RAID Freediving Center located in Batangas and Manila.
-The main goal of Azul Freediving is to teach self confidence and trust.
+The main goal of Azul Freediving is to teach self-confidence and trust.
 Teaching freediving to non-swimmers up to advanced freedivers.

 Visayas:

 • Orca Freedivers Philippines – I learned freediving from Orca Freedivers Philippines.
 They offer AIDA certification and conduct intro classes mostly in Mactan, Cebu.
-They also offered classes in Cagayan de Oro and other parts of Philippines.
+They also offered classes in Cagayan de Oro and other parts of the Philippines.

 • Pacific Blue Freediving – Pacific Blue Freediving will take you to your next underwater adventure.
-It offers intro classes and freediving courses by our licensed freediving RAID instructor right in the Island of Cebu.
+It offers intro classes and freediving courses by our licensed freediving RAID instructor right on the Island of Cebu.
 They offer RAID certification in Mactan, Cebu.

 Mindanao: